StreetCodeAcademy/programming-fundamentals/python-curriculum/Lists_Intro/README.md

 ```

 ### Exercise 2
 Your friend started watching Grey's Anatomy recently and she wants to know which characters she will get to watch for the longest before they leave the show.
-This time, print the names of the characters, from the latest departure to the earliest departure.
+This time, print the names of the characters, from the **latest departure to the earliest departure**, using the list created in **Exercise 1**.

 **Hint 1:** There are several good ways to solve this problem.
 Try using the `len()` method to determine how many elements are in the list.
 This problem is also solvable with the `reverse()` method in Python, but try to solve it with ONLY what you've learned so far.